1 in 8

 How much water should I drink on Ozempic?

-Clinical guidance recommends 2–3 liters (64–100 ounces) of water daily for people taking GLP-1 medications, distributed throughout the day rather than in large amounts at once.
-This is higher than general recommendations because GI side effects cause additional fluid loss.
+Some clinical guidance discusses 2-3 liters (64-100 ounces) of water daily for people taking GLP-1 medications, distributed throughout the day rather than in large amounts at once, but individual needs vary.

 What are the signs of dehydration on GLP-1 medications?

-Warning signs include: dark-colored urine, fewer than 4–5 bathroom visits per day, dizziness or lightheadedness when standing, dry mouth, fatigue, and rapid heartbeat.
-The FDA prescribing label specifically states to monitor for adverse reactions that could lead to volume depletion.
+Warning signs can include: dark-colored urine, a lower-than-usual bathroom pattern, dizziness or lightheadedness when standing, dry mouth, fatigue, and rapid heartbeat.
+The FDA prescribing label tells clinicians to monitor renal function in patients reporting adverse reactions that could lead to volume depletion.

 If you notice these signs along with persistent vomiting or diarrhea, contact your healthcare provider promptly.